Sub-National Ocean Accounts

 Helpful background:

 This Circular addresses the spatial disaggregation of all ocean account components to sub-national scales.
 Sub-national accounts do not introduce new accounting relationships; rather, they apply the same eleven relationships (E1--E11) identified in the Ocean Accounts Framework to geographically smaller units.
-In the Ocean Accounts Framework (TG-0.1 Figure 0.1.2):
+Among the eleven edges, the following are most directly relevant at sub-national scale (see TG-0.1 Figure 0.1.2)[1]:

 3. Guidance Material